LaswitchTech/coreLogger/docs/methods/Logger/ip.md

 # ip()
-This methhod is used to get the ip of the user.
+This method is used to get the ip of the user.

 ```php
 echo $Logger->ip(); // Returns the ip of the user.